robmaz/hadoop-services/README.md

 # Hadoop-services

 Hadoop does not integrate well with service managers like launchd and systemd, rather relying on its own convoluted shell scripts and unsupervised ssh connections to start up things.
 Here I collect *experimental* service files for MacOS/launchd and CentOS7/systemd.
-Currently there are no releases or working installer scripts, just subfolders for the two architectures.
-WARNING: The launchd script keeps the service running, but has startup issues.
-The problem is probably that the datanode binds the address before the network interface is up.
-Caveat emptor!
+The systemd/ subfolders also has a setup script to install services.
+The launchd scripts rely on a delay to avoid trying to bind their address before the network interface is up.
+This is not ideal, but I don't think launchd supports a better way.
+Also, Hadoop 3.x deprecates the *-daemon.sh scripts, so the launchd files will have to change eventually to accommodate that.